w3f/messaging/README.md

 necessary cornerstone for enabling the mainstream adoption of DApps.

 ## Project

 We would like to gather a number of projects together to align and support this protocol:
 - Researchers
    - Academia
    - Web 3 projects
 - Protocol implementers
    - Core dev teams from Web 3 space
 - Application builders
   - User messaging application
   - State channels
   - Streaming protocols
   - Other applications requiring transient messaging

+**The goal is to end up with at least one viable implementation, spec and a theoretical analysis of the protocol properties.**

 The idea is to start with gathering requirements and aligning on goals, the Web3 Foundation (W3F) has discussed with a number of projects to better understand what the needs are.
 W3F has also started to do an initial exploration of potential components to be used in the protocol.

+## Plan (to be evolved)

+1. Refine this document to reflect the motivation and the direction for the project until initial contributors are happy with it.
-After the initial round of asynchronous information gathering W3F aims to organise a workshop for all potential initial contributors.
+2. W3F to organise a workshop with all the relevant parties
+3. Come up with clear work packages to be done by all contributors.
+4. Readjust the plan together with the project contributors.
+5. Achieve the goal.

 ### Project contributors
 - Web3 Foundation